MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

         Fees are calculated based on the values of the fields on the combined lines in the **Additional Fee Setup** page for that reminder level.

 4. Choose the **Currencies** action.
-5. On the **Currencies for Reminder Levels** page, define for each reminder level code and corresponding reminder level number a currency code and an additional fee.
+5. On the **Currencies for Reminder Levels** page, define for each reminder level code and corresponding reminder level number a currency code and an extra fee.

     > [!NOTE]
     > When you create reminders in a foreign currency, the foreign currency conditions that you set up here will be used to create reminders.
 If there are no foreign currency reminder conditions set up, the LCY reminder conditions that are set up on the **Reminder Levels** page will be used and then converted to the relevant currency.